tz-dev/Maturity-in-Practice/README.md

   as a reference or test case.

 Do **not** manually rewrite the YAML — always import it directly to avoid drift.

 ---

+## 🧪 Quick Start: How to use the MIPractice model with an AI system

+There are **two ways to work with the model** once the YAML file is loaded into an AI system:

+### **1. Automatic Analysis**
+The AI produces a complete **MIPractice_case** analysis of your thesis or scenario
+(A–C–R–P–D, IA-Box, A/M-band, trajectory, optional D-module).

+Example:
+> “Analyse the following thesis using the MIPractice_case template:
+> *‘In public institutions, symbolic actions often replace real responsibility.’*”

+### **2. Interactive Reflection Mode**
+The AI guides you **step by step**, asking targeted questions for each section.
+Your answers become part of the final analysis.

+Example:
+> “Use the MIPractice_case template in interactive mode.
+> Ask me the necessary questions for A–C–R–P–D, IA-Box, A/M-band and trajectory.”

+---

+### **How to start (3 simple steps)**

+**Step 1 — Load the YAML**
+Upload the file
+`MIPractice_case_v2.0_full_with_model_reference.yaml`
+and instruct the AI:

+> “Internalise this YAML exactly as it is, without modification.”

+This loads the full model (parameters, guardrails, IA-Box, scoring, case schema, etc.).

+**Step 2 — Provide a thesis or scenario**
+Give enough context for the model to work with, then choose automatic or interactive mode.

+**Step 3 — Read the structured output**
+The AI generates a full MIPractice_case analysis or a guided reflective process.
+The model intentionally surfaces missing information, ambiguities, tensions and alternative readings.

+---